-Based in Yemen, AQAP has a track record of launching attacks far from its base, including a bid to blow up a US airliner over Michigan on Christmas Day in 2009.
+AQAP has a record of launching attacks far from its base in Yemen, including a bid to blow up a US airliner over Michigan on Christmas Day in 2009.

-The attacker managed to infiltrate Prince Mohammed's security in Jeddah and detonate explosives planted inside his body.
-The prince escaped with light wounds, while the bomber was the only fatality.
+The attacker managed to infiltrate Prince Mohammed’s security in Jeddah and detonate explosives planted inside his body.
+The prince escaped with light wounds and the bomber was the only fatality.

-In November 2010, the group claimed responsibility for sending parcel bombs to the United States and putting a bomb aboard a UPS cargo plane that crashed two months earlier in the Gulf emirate of Dubai.
+In November 2010, the group claimed responsibility for sending parcel bombs to the United States and putting a bomb aboard a UPS cargo plane that crashed two months earlier in Dubai.

-In mid-July AQAP confirmed the death in a US drone strike of its deputy leader Saeed al-Shehri, a former Guantanamo Bay prisoner in Cuba who had undergone rehabilitation in Saudi Arabia after his release.
+In July 2013, AQAP confirmed the death in a US drone strike of its deputy leader Saeed al-Shehri, a former Guantanamo Bay prisoner in Cuba who had undergone rehabilitation in Saudi Arabia after his release.

 The first known attack of Al-Qaeda in Yemen dates back to 1992, when bombers hit a hotel that formerly housed US Marines in the southern city of Aden, in which two non-American citizens were killed.

-In 2000, an Al-Qaeda suicide attack on the naval destroyer USS Cole in the port of Aden killed 17 US military personnel.
+In 2000, an Al-Qaeda suicide attack on the naval destroyer USS Cole in Aden killed 17 US military personnel.

 Two years later, a bomb-laden boat struck the French-owned oil tanker Limburg off the coast of Yemen.
 Al-Qaeda claimed responsibility for the attack that killed a Bulgarian sailor.

-Wuhayshi in July 2011 reaffirmed the group's allegiance to Ayman al-Zawahiri, head of the worldwide Al-Qaeda network since Bin Laden's killing in May 2011.
+Wuhayshi in July 2011 reaffirmed the group’s allegiance to Ayman al-Zawahiri, head of the worldwide Al-Qaeda network since the death of Osama bin Laden in May 2011.